WCSCourses/prs_2023/modules/Day2.docx.md

 ## Matching the Base and Target Data sets

-> The first step in PRS calculation is to ensure consistency between the
-> GWAS sum- mary statistic file (*base data*) and the target genotype
-> file (*target data*).
-Since the base and target data are generated
-> independently, they often relate to different SNPs
->
-> \- and so the first job is to identify the overlapping SNPs across the
-> two data sets and remove non-overlapping SNPs (this is usually done
-> for you by PRS software).
-If the overlap is low then it would be a
-> good idea to perform imputation on your target data to increase the
-> number of SNPs that overlap between the data sets.
->
-> The next, more tricky issue, is that the genotype encoding between the
-> data sets may differ.
-For example, while the effect allele of a SNP is
-> **T** in the base data, the effect allele in the target might be **G**
-> instead.
-When this occurs, *allele flipping* should be performed,
-> where the genotype encoding in the target data is reversed so that
-> **TT**, **TG** and **GG** are coded as 2, 1 and 0.
-Again, this is
-> usually performed automatically by PRS software.
+ The first step in PRS calculation is to ensure consistency between the GWAS summary statistic file (*base data*) and the target genotype file (*target data*).
+Since the base and target data are generated independently, they often relate to different SNPs and so the first job is to identify the overlapping SNPs across the two data sets and remove non-overlapping SNPs (this is usually done for you by PRS software).
+If the overlap is low then it would be a good idea to perform imputation on your target data to increase the number of SNPs that overlap between the data sets.

+The next, more tricky issue, is that the genotype encoding between the data sets may differ.
+For example, while the effect allele of a SNP is **T** in the base data, the effect allele in the target might be **G** instead.
+When this occurs, *allele flipping* should be performed,where the genotype encoding in the target data is reversed so that **TT**, **TG** and **GG** are coded as 2, 1 and 0.
+Again, this is usually performed automatically by PRS software.

 ![](media/image5.jpeg){width="0.3229166666666667in"
 height="0.3229166666666667in"}

 ## Linkage Disequilibrium in PRS Analyses

-> GWAS are typically performed one-SNP-at-a-time, which, combined with
-> the strong correlation structure across the genome (Linkage
-> Disequilibrium (LD)), makes iden- tifying the independent genetic
-> effects (or their best proxies if these are not geno- typed/imputed)
-> challenging.
-There are two main options for approximating the PRS that
-> would have been generated from full conditional GWAS: 1.
-SNPs are
-> *clumped* so that the retained SNPs are largely independent of each
-> other, allowing their effects to be summed, assuming additive effects,
-> 2. all SNPs are included and the LD between them is accounted for.
->
-> While option 2 is statistically appealing, option 1 has been most
-> adopted in PRS studies so far, most likely due to its simplicity and
-> the similarity of results of meth- ods using the different options to
-> date (**mak_polygenic_2017**).
-In this work- shop we will consider
-> option 1, implemented in PRSice, but if you are interested in how LD
-> can be incorporated as a parameter in PRS calculation then see the LD-
-> pred (**vilhjalmsson_modeling_2015**) and lassosum
-> (**mak_polygenic_2017**) papers.
+GWAS are typically performed one-SNP-at-a-time, which, combined with the strong correlation structure across the genome (Linkage Disequilibrium (LD)), makes identifying the independent genetic effects (or their best proxies if these are not genotyped/imputed) challenging.
+There are two main options for approximating the PRS that would have been generated from full conditional GWAS: 1.
+SNPs are *clumped* so that the retained SNPs are largely independent of each other, allowing their effects to be summed, assuming additive effects, 2. all SNPs are included and the LD between them is accounted for.

+While option 2 is statistically appealing, option 1 has been most adopted in PRS studies so far, most likely due to its simplicity and the similarity of results of methods using the different options to date ([**mak_polygenic_2017**](https://doi.org/10.1002/gepi.22050)).
+In this workshop we will consider option 1, implemented in PRSice, but if you are interested in how LD can be incorporated as a parameter in PRS calculation then see the LDpred ([**vilhjalmsson_modeling_2015**](https://doi.org/10.1016/j.ajhg.2015.09.001))and lassosum ([**mak_polygenic_2017**](https://doi.org/10.1002/gepi.22050)) papers.

 ### Performing Clumping